AmigoCap/GPSFlow/README.md

 6. Your GPS data will be parsed, filtered and analysed.
 It can take a while (up to 15min).
 Let it run until everything is done.

-7. Once the programm is finished, if everything went well, you should have a file called `output.json` inside the `cli` folder.
+7. Once the programm is finished, if everything went well, you should have a file called `output.json` inside the `src/` folder.

 8. Use the vizualisation tool to display the output in your navigator.